Healthdirect Free Australian health advice you can count on.

 A sore throat, or pharyngitis, is when your throat is red, swollen and painful, especially when you swallow.
 It happens when the back of the throat, called the pharynx, is inflamed.

-What are the symptoms of a sore throat?
+What symptoms are related to a sore throat?

 A sore throat is pain or a scratchy sensation in the throat which may worsen with swallowing or talking.
 It may be difficult to swallow.
 The throat might also be red, with white patches or streaks of pus.
-If your sore throat is caused by a cold virus, you may also have a runny nose, cough, possibly fever and feel very tired.
+If the sore throat is caused by a cold virus, you may also have a runny nose, cough, possibly fever and feel very tired.

 • swollen lymph nodes (glands) in the neck